VOLUNTEER!

 So, here’s your invitation to join Jeff Burock, Storm Monitor, and daughter, Amity, develop environmental programming and information resources for LPIA families.
 Jeff plans on showing epic environmental movies outdoors this summer such as Don’t Look Up, The Day after Tomorrow, and An Inconvenient Truth.
 Amity would like to develop an educational brochure to help the community better understand the effects of climate change on our treasured natural assets including plant and animal species.

+If you feel great just keeping the marsh neat and pretty, like Sarah Coulson, Stephan Vaast, and Molly Luttman, see you on Earth Day!
 There are all kinds of fun initiatives kids can do too, like collecting waste shells, for instance.
 Our holiday tree was laden with them.
 Waste shells can be painted, used in treasure hunts or geo-locating events, and crushed for gardens or even the parking lot.